SteveLauC/Notes/database/PostgreSQL/books/PostgreSQL_14_Internals-Egor_Rogov/1_Introduction.md

    TOAST strategies listed below:

-   > QUES: How Postgres decides the strategy?
+   > QUES(Solved): How Postgres decides the strategy?
+   >
+   > Future steve: see the algorithm below.

    * plain